p25-dvm/p25-dvm.github.io/docs/conventional-hotspot/conventional-hotspot.md

 ## Conventional Hotspot Setup

+This guide will walk you through setting up and configuring a conventional P25 hotspot for use as a standalone network on either ham bands or your own FCC Part 90 license (encryption legal).
+This guide will not cover connecting into existing hobbyist systems such as NexCom, CTRS, etc.

+**This guide assumes the following:**

+- You are either a licensed ham radio operator or possess an FCC Part 90 business license.
+- You possess a basic knowledge of Debian based Linux distributions (Raspbian / Debian 12 Bookworm).
+- You have a basic knowledge of networking.
+- You possess the necessary hardware to program your radios.

 ### Hardware Requirements

+- **Compute:** A dedicated machine that will serve as a "network core" running `dvmfne`.
+A VPS is highly recommended for always on availability.
+Hetzner, DigitalOcean, Amazon EC2 (Free Tier), are just some examples of budget friendly providers.
+You can, of course, use a dedicated Linux device or virtual machine on your own network to offset this cost.
-- **Compute:** A Raspberry Pi or similar compute device with power and storage.
+- **Compute:** A Raspberry Pi or similar compute device with power and storage that will serve as the physical hotspot running `dvmhost`.
 For supported devices see [hardware](https://p25-dvm.github.io/hardware/hardware/).
 - **Modem Hardware:** An MMDVM_HS_HAT_DUPLEX board.
 For supported devices see [hardware](https://p25-dvm.github.io/hardware/hardware/).
     - **Optional:** If you do not wish to use the GPIO headers on a Raspberry Pi or you are using a non-Raspberry Pi compute device, you will need an MMDVM_HS_USB adapter.

 ### Software Requirements

 - **Operating System:** Raspbian Pi OS (Legacy, 64-bit) / Debian 12 Bookworm (x86_64)
     - **Note:** Raspbian 13 (Modern) / Debian 13 (Trixie) are unsupported at this time.
 - Internet Connection
-- SSH access to your compute
+- SSH access to all compute

 ## Initial Configuration